cornerstone-consulting/INFIODocs/infio-docs.md

     - `aws-infra-setup`
     - `infio`
     - `infio-plugin`
 4. Open the `infio` folder.
-Inside this folder, locate and run the **start_infio batch file** to start the application.
-It will run the INFIO tool in Google Chrome browser.
+Inside this folder, locate and double click on the **start_infio batch file** to start the INFIO application.
+It will run the INFIO tool in Microsoft edge browser.
-5. If you encounter the error "License validation failed.
-The app cannot be started," please contact Cornerstone Support for assistance with license validation at info@cornerstone-consulting.io.
+5. If you encounter the error **"License validation failed.
+The app cannot be started,"** please contact **Cornerstone Support** for assistance with license validation at **info@cornerstone-consulting.io**.
+Make sure to provide your **INFIO EC2 instance ID** to the Cornerstone Support team for license validation.
 6. Once the tool is launched, go to the `Home` page where INFIO will prompt you dashboard page.
 If your company name is not available in the list, you can enter the company name.

 #### Infio Dashboard Overview

-- When you opens tool, Infio directed to the **Dashboard** as the homepage.

 ![application-discovery](images/home(dashboard).PNG)